RyanTheAllmighty/dotfiles/README.md

 ## Tested Configurations

-I've tested this using my own personal rigs which are made up of:
+I've tested this using my own personal rig which uses Windows 10 Professional.
+But is also used when using WSL and Docker containers using VSCode remote.

-* Windows 10 Professional
-* Manjaro Linux Gnome Edition
-* Manjaro Linux KDE Edition
+This also works with various OSX configurations out of the box.

+This was previously used for a Manjaro Linux system, but I've since moved away from using Linux for my main machine, but it's left there in case one day I revisit it.

 ## Inspiration